pietroglyph/ftc265/README.md

 ### Is the T265 accurate in an FTC context?
 In my testing, yes.
 I used this in-season at (more demanding) FRC speeds, and when testing on an FTC-field-sized area I consistiently got less than 1 inch of error.

+### Why use VSLAM?
+ 1. The T265 is smaller and easier to mount and maintain than sprung odometry wheels.
+It is also likely more accurate.
+ 2. Awards.

 ### Is this compatible with the REV Control Hub?
 I don't know.
 On normal Android devices the user must allow access to the T265 by tappong on onscreen prompts, which might present a problem with the control hub.
 Please contact me if you've tested on the Control Hub or if you're interested in testing (I am pietroglyph#9445 on the FTC and FRC Discords.)

 ### Does this support importing and exporting relocalization maps?
 Yes.

+### Why do you use FTCLib geometry classes instead of library X's geometry classes?
+Unfortunately, there is no canonical set of geometry classes (`Pose2d`, `Transform2d`, etc.) in FTC so I just had to pick a set to use.
+I prefer the FTCLib geometry classes because they're directly copied from WPILib (which I'm quite familiar with.)
+I also think that these WPILib-style geometry classes are better than the alternatives.

+### How did you make this work?
+I had to write JNI bindings to C++ librealsense because no Java bindings exist for the T265.
+Then I had to patch librealsense to get around some bugs and Android incompatibilities (especially related to the maximum size for USB bulk transfers and the list of USB VID/PID combos); this is why I distribute a custom version of librealsense.

+### Can I contribute?
+Yes.
+Please report bugs or (even better) make a PR.
+FTC is not my main focus, and I will soon lose access to my team's T265 camera, so I would appreciate it if any nontrivial PRs are accompanied by a test on real hardware.

+### Will you support this into the future?
+This is contingent on the community's response and Intel's actions.
+If ftc265 becomes popular then I will continue to support it as best I can into the future until Intel provides a reasonable alternative.
+Please note that I have limited time and that FTC is not my main focus; I will endevor to fix issues and respond to you as fast as possible, but expect the standard deviation on my response time to be high :)

+## License

+Copyright 2020 Declan Freeman-Gleason

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.